-Our government segment revenues were approximately 53% of our revenues in the first nine months of fiscal year 2007, 49% of our revenues in fiscal year 2006 and 51% of our revenues in fiscal year 2005, and were derived from U.S. government applications.
+Our government segment revenues were approximately 49% of our revenues in fiscal year 2006, 51% of our revenues in fiscal year 2005 and 46% of our revenues in fiscal year 2004, and were derived from U.S. government applications.
 Our U.S. government business will continue to represent a significant portion of our revenues for the foreseeable future.
 U.S. government business exposes us to various risks, including:

-- unexpected contract or project terminations or suspensions, - unpredictable order placements, reductions or cancellations, - · reductions in government funds available for our projects due to government policy changes, budget cuts and contract adjustments, - the ability of competitors to protest contractual awards, - penalties arising from post-award contract audits,
+- unexpected contract or project terminations or suspensions, - unpredictable order placements, reductions or cancellations, - reductions in government funds available for our projects due to government policy changes, budget cuts and contract adjustments,

-- cost audits in which the value of our contracts may be reduced, - higher-than-expected final costs, particularly relating to software and hardware development, for work performed under contracts where we commit to specified deliveries for a fixed price, - · limited profitability from cost-reimbursement contracts under which the amount of profit is limited to a specified amount, and - unpredictable cash collections of unbilled receivables that may be subject to acceptance of contract deliverables by the customer and contract close-out procedures, including government approval of final indirect rates.
+- the ability of competitors to protest contractual awards, - penalties arising from post-award contract audits, - cost audits in which the value of our contracts may be reduced, - higher-than-expected final costs, particularly relating to software and hardware development, for work performed under contracts where we commit to specified deliveries for a fixed price, - limited profitability from cost-reimbursement contracts under which the amount of profit is limited to a specified amount, and - unpredictable cash collections of unbilled receivables that may be subject to acceptance of contract deliverables by the customer and contract closeout procedures, including government approval of final indirect rates.